Fatalities in Car Crashes Involving Teenagers Increased by 10 Percent

 However, even though all 50 states have these programs, most of them end by the time teenagers turn 18.
 This is a problem because one third of teenagers do not obtain a driver's license before the age of 18.

-If you have lost a loved one in a car accident, contact the skilled car accident attorneys at Pfeifer, Morgan & Stesiak.
+If you have lost a loved one in a car accident, contact the skilled South Bend personal injury attorneys at Pfeifer, Morgan & Stesiak.
 We will review your claim for free and explain all of your legal options.